AnonymerNiklasistanonym/RaspiForBeginners/README.md

 pi@raspberrypi:~ $ cowsay Hi, I\'m a cow.
 ```

-​And enjoy the result. :haha: :cow:
+​And enjoy the result. :smiley: :cow:

 ## What can I do when a new version of my installed software gets released?